serraict/serraict.github.io/_drafts/xscale/04-autonomous-teams-principles-of-agile-organizations-transcript.md

 layout: post
 category : xscale
-tagline: The Principles of Agile Organization - 4 of 6 tags : [agile, scaling, descaling, xscale]
+tagline: The Principles of Agile Organization - 4 of 6 tags : [agile, scaling, descaling, xscale, xscale-principles]
 title: Autonomous Teams - the fourth principle of agile organization
 description:
   An Agile Organization is a pod of dolphins, not a dancing elephant.